Doctor of Nursing Practice in Leadership- Offered in a blended online format

 - a customized practicum experience (500-1000 hours based on previous practicum experience in a master’s program)

-Edgewood College's DNP in Leadership is a 30 credit post-master’s DNP.
+Edgewood College's DNP in Leadership is a 30 credit program.
 BSN-prepared candidates with a master's degree in fields other than nursing may also be considered for admission.
 Transcripts of students whose master’s degrees are from disciplines other than nursing are evaluated on a case-by-case basis to assure attainment of prerequisite knowledge and leadership experience.
 Additional course work beyond the 30 credit requirement may be necessary to meet all of the essentials of doctoral education for advanced practice in leadership.

 - Complete your post-master's degree in just 2 years

-- Can be done part-time or full-time
+- Degree can be done part-time or full-time

 At the end of the program, graduates will: